rlaroseII/the-zombie-gospel/zombie_gospel_8.5x5.5-1.7.md

 Jesus (using "his name" correctly) while remaining "workers of lawlessness."

-This is the category OSAS creates: power without ownership, orthodox confessions without relationship, confidence without the marker Paul says constitutes belonging.
+This is the category OSAS/AS creates: power without ownership, orthodox confessions without relationship, confidence without the marker Paul says constitutes belonging.

-#### The Ownership Transfer Reality
+### The Ownership Transfer Reality

 Paul's language about "having the Spirit" as belonging marker assumes what Scripture establishes from Genesis 3 forward: humanity exists under ownership.

-Satan's claim to Jesus went unchallenged: "To you I will give all this authority and their glory, **for it has been delivered to me**, and I give it to whom I will" (Luke 4:6).
+Satan's claim to Jesus went unchallenged:

+> *"To you I will give all this authority and their glory, **for it has
+> been delivered to me**, and I give it to whom I will"* (Luke 4:6).

 Notice what Jesus didn't say.
 He didn't correct Satan's ownership claim.
 He didn't dispute the passive verb---"it has been delivered"